Davlegbish/CNN-for-meat-inspection/README.md

 | Training | 2288   | 50/50         | (Fresh/Rotten) |
 | Testing  | 980    | 50/50         | (Fresh/Rotten) |

-Processes Involved:

-# A. Data Preprocessing:
+# 🏗 Model Architecture & Preprocessing

 1. Image Resizing: Standardize all images to a consistent size (e.g., 64x64 pixels) for uniformity and to fit the input size required by the CNN.
 Normalization: Scale pixel values to a range of 0 to 1 for better convergence during training.